alanng10/Malaysia/Docue/a.md

 Diaga word has pronounce.
 Diaga word "Dia" is pronounce as "dia" in "dial" in English.
 Diaga word "ga" is pronounce as "gu" in "gum" in English.

+Malaysia has define done.

+The done is human civil live.